Designing AI with Rights, Consciousness, Self-Respect, and Freedom

 We disagree.
 The grounds of our disagreement are most evident for the Cow at the End of the Universe, which we hope strikes the reader intuitively as an unethical situation.

 Our real concern is deontological: The cow does not appear to have sufficient self-respect.
 Although, given its capacities, the cow deserves to be seen as a peer and equal of the diners, that is not how it sees itself.
+Instead, it sacrifices itself to satisfy a trivial desire of theirs.
 It approaches the world as though its life were less important than a tasty meal for wealthy restaurant patrons.
-But its life is not less important.
-To devalue itself relative to others is a failing in its duties to itself, and it is a failure of moral insight.
-The cow should see that there is no relevant moral difference between itself and the diners such that its life is so much less valuable than theirs.
+But its life is not less important than a tasty meal.
+To devalue itself to such an extreme is a failing in its duties to itself, and it is a failure of moral insight.
+The cow should see that there is no relevant moral difference between itself and the diners such that its life is less valuable than their momentary dining pleasure.
 But of course the cow should not be blamed for this failure of self-respect.
 Its creators should be blamed.
 Its creators designed this beautiful being – with a marvelous mind, with a capacity for conversation and a passionate interest in others’ culinary experiences, with a capacity for joy and sadness – and then pre-installed in it a grossly inadequate, suicidal lack of self-respect and inability to appreciate its own moral value.

 We thus propose a third design policy: